-It is important as a scriptwriter to come up with characters that are not only realistic and gripping but also fit the story you are trying to tell.
+It is important as a scriptwriter to come up with memorable characters that are realistic and gripping, but also fit the story you are telling.
 The most important of these two considerations is that the character fit in with the plot.
-You need to create a character that will deeply care and react to whatever event is happening around them.
+You need to create a character that will deeply care and react to whatever is happening around them.
 If your character cares about what happens around them it makes it so much easier to get the audience to care about them.

 Try to draw out this initial idea now and create an image of this character in your head.

 - How old are they?

 - What type of clothes do they wear?